 John and Terri Balletto

-When John Balletto started growing vegetables in 1977 at age 17, with the help of his mother, Hazel, after his father’s untimely death, he could not have known he was building an enterprise that would become the largest produce grower north of the Golden Gate Bridge.
+When John Balletto started growing vegetables in 1977, he could not have known he was building an enterprise that would eventually become the largest vegetable produce grower north of the Golden Gate Bridge.
+Afterall, he was only 17, setting out on the venture with his mother, Hazel, following his father’s untimely death.

-In 1981, John was looking for more cropland and space for a packing facility to accommodate his growing vegetable business, so he purchased his first ranch in Santa Rosa.
-John married Terri in 1988 and they expanded the vegetable business even further by purchasing more land and then in 1996 they built a bigger packing and shipping facility at what is today their the winery.
-In the years that followed the variety of vegetables brought to market expanded to 70 categories grown on 700 acres.
+In 1981, John was looking for more cropland and space for a packing facility to accommodate his fast-growing vegetable business, which led to the purchase of his first ranch in Santa Rosa.
+Another milestone followed in 1988 when John married Teresa (Terri) and they expanded the vegetable business even further by purchasing more land.
+In 1996 they built a bigger packing and shipping facility at their property on Occidental Road (this special property would eventually become the Balletto’s family winery).
+Over those years, the variety of vegetables brought to market by the Ballettos expanded to 70 categories grown on 700 acres.
 At the height of production, shipments totaled more than two million cases.

 Their hard work over the past 30 years proves that not only does sustainable farming benefit the environment, the community, and the business, it also contributes to better, more distinctive wines.